nivretta/HVC-Neuronal-Turnover/HVC_model.md

     progenitors[n] = minVZ * proliferationVZ[n]

+    #if we hyopthesize that the number of progenitors' daughters that migrate out of VZ is affected by breeding season, we can test that here
     if (b[n] == 1) {
         migrators[n] = (progenitors[n] * 0.5)  #neural progenitor daughters that migrate out during breeding condition
     } else {
         migrators[n] = (progenitors[n] * 0.5) }

+    #if we hypothesize that some migrating progenitor daughters don't make it to HVC as a function of breeding season, we can test that here
     if (b[n] == 1) {
         migrationSuccess[n] = 0.5
     } else {